rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ## Your Rust experience

+### How often do you use Rust?

+Type: select one

+- Daily or nearly so
+- Weekly or nearly so
+- Monthly or nearly so
+- Rarely

+> **justification**
+>
+> This can be useful demographic information as a proxy for how "important" Rust is
+> in someone's technical life.
+>
+> We deliberately use calendar time for this question to gauge how "serious" the
+> programmer's use of Rust is.
+This does mean that we will group together, for example,
+> those who program once a week but always in Rust and those who program daily but
+> use Rust once a week.

+### How would you rate your Rust expertise?

+Type: select one

+- I can't write or read Rust
+- I can write simple programs in Rust
+- I can write useful, production-ready code but it is a struggle
+- I am productive writing Rust
+- I'm an expert

+> **justification**
+>
+> Useful for cohort analysis, i.e., for other questions we can query if answers are significantly different for beginners vs advanced users.
+>
+> Previously this question was a 1-10 ranking.
+Having specific labels can help with consistency across responses.
+Additionally, having 10 choices
+> was too specific (i.e., what's the difference between a 7 and 8?) where as with the new answers, we have a better idea of what the differences
+> between answers actually mean.

 ### When did you learn to program in Rust?

 **Note**: while you may continue to try to improve your Rust skills, for this question assume "learning to program in Rust"